entropicalabs/openqaoa-website/docs/what-is-the-qaoa.md

 1. Encoding the optimization problem into a parametric quantum circuit
 2. InitializingInitializing the circuit parameters
-3. Evaluating the cost function, which represents the energy of the system described by the quantum circuit, by measuring the expectation value of the cost Hamiltonian $\langle \psi|\mathcal{H}_C|\psi\rangle $.
+3. Evaluating the cost function, which represents the energy of the system described by the quantum circuit, by measuring the expectation value of the cost Hamiltonian $\langle \psi|\mathcal{H}_C|\psi\rangle$.
 4. Updating the circuit parameters using a classical optimization algorithm, such as gradient descent or COBYLA, to minimize the cost function and find the optimal solution to the optimization problem.

 The goal of the QAOA is to find the set of parameters ($\gamma^\text{opt}, \beta^\text{opt}$) that result in the minimum value of the cost function ($\langle \psi^\text{opt} |\mathcal{H}_C|\psi^\text{opt}\rangle$), thereby finding the approximate solution to the optimization problem encoded in the quantum circuit.
 The classical loop procedure is repeated multiple times until convergence to the optimal solution is achieved.